cheapsk9/progress-docs/classes/Page.md

 CreateSection (name : string, placeholder : bool, titleHidden : bool) : void
 Creates a [`Section`](./Section.md) to group elements into.
 The second param is for legacy purposes and unused.

+CreateSeparator () : void
+Adds a separator between elements in the page.

 SetTabText (text : string) : void
 Sets the text displayed on the tab.